Project: Funded Project › Research

 6/01/14 → …

-In line with the expanding remit of literary studies, my research assesses how authors function as cultural artefacts.
-Not only do authors create texts that carry cultural significance, they are themselves culturally constructed within different contexts and through different media: the text itself, the literary industry, national and international cultural politics, humanist scholarship and the various institutions it underpins.
-Authorship – ‘being an author’ – must therefore be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
-Consequently, the research questions underlying my work intersect with such issues as celebrity, gender, the digital media, political identity formation, translation, transnationalism, to name but a few.
+In line with the expanding remit of literary studies, this project assesses how authors function as cultural artefacts in a variety of different geographical locations and cultural contexts.
+Its key tenet is that authorship – ‘being an author’ – must be understood not just as a literary practice, but as an ever-evolving process of construction undertaken by multiple players, in multiple contexts and to multiple ends.
+Consequently, the research questions underlying my work intersect with such issues as celebrity, gender, the digital media, political identity formation, translation, and transnationalism, to name but a few.

 The research hub, ‘Authors and the World' has been founded together with colleagues in European Languages & Cultures, History, Linguistics and English & Creative Writing as a long-term venture at Lancaster University.
 The hub aims to become a federating point for researchers working on authorship-related issues from different disciplines across the Arts and Humanities and in different linguistic and geographical contexts.
 Throughout 2014-15 we piloted our first research strand, 'Literary Celebrity' with a series of linked events and research outputs, and established a significant web and social media presence: www.authorsandtheworld.com; @AuthorsWorld